DataZombies/DBi/readme.md

             {"id":3, "fname":"Garry", "lname":"Kasparov"}]}]}}
 ```

 You can see that tables can be created by either putting the DDL in the sql attribute (the Games table) or define each column (the Players table).
-See the schema files in this repo for more examples
+See the schema files in this repo for more examples.

 ### Step 3 - Creating the Database
 In your JavaScript code initialize your database variable.